Whole Dog Journal is reader-supported. If you purchase food through links on our site we may earn a commission.

 When I first saw a MudBuster, I thought it seemed ridiculous.
 Who needs a special device just to clean a dog’s paws?
 Well, it turns out that in the middle of the muddiest winter ever in Northern California, * I * do!
 I have been using the device daily to help manage the amount of mud my three dogs track into the house.

-Recently, though, I saw one on display in my favorite local pet supply store and made a scoffing noise, the manager told me, “Don’t laugh!
-You know what it’s great for?
-Dogs who have a yeast infection in their feet.
+The manager of my favorite local pet supply store told me, “You know what the MudBuster is great for?
+Dogs who have yeast infections in their feet.
 It’s a perfect way to soak their feet in a solution of half apple cider vinegar and half water, and lightly debride the funky tissue.
 I’ve recommended it as a solution to a number of clients and everyone who has tried it has had very good results!” she said.

-I immediately bought one.
-Neither of my dogs have yeasty feet, but I’ve heard of many dogs that do and this seemed like the perfect tool and an effective treatment for the chronic condition.
+None of my dogs have yeasty feet, but I’ve heard of many dogs that do and this seemed like the perfect tool and an effective treatment for the chronic condition.
 I told the manager that I would recommend the product for this purpose in WDJ.

-The Mudbuster comes in three sizes; the “Medium” is shown here.
+The MudBuster comes in three sizes; the “Medium” is shown here.
 It’s available for $15 to $23 from many pet supply stores, online retailers, Target, and Bed, Bath, & Beyond stores.